 Choosing A Date

-Please note: your boat transportation from North Haven to the lighthouse, and overnight visit at Goose Rocks, includes up to four people (additional guests are permitted with prior permission with a maximum of 8.
-Please add $100 for each additional keeper (up to 8 maximum with prior permission).
-See the overview of various months to decide when YOU would like to visit:
+Your boat transportation from North Haven ferry to the lighthouse and overnight visit at Goose Rocks is a thank-you for for two donor-guests, but additional guests are permitted with prior permission with a maximum of six visitors, as laundry, propane, and water consumption go up dramatically with each guest.
+Please add $100 for each additional guest beyond two, but also enjoy a $50 credit for bringing your own bed linens (queen sized sheets and pillowcases and/or sleeping bags and pillow cases) for your beds!
+See the overview of various months to decide when YOU might like to visit:

 MAY: May visits are often, by necessity, based on "short-notice" arrangement.
 May is a month which is often cold, and weather and sea conditions will dictate our ability to safely transport visitors to Goose Rocks.
 If you want to visit in May, please be flexible with your dates or willing to book last-minute as conditions allow; please note that the Memorial Day weekend (Saturday through Monday) is a premium weekend.